Home > Library > Research Bias > Ingroup Bias

 People who are part of our ingroup may make us feel more at ease and trustworthy, which could lead to possible exclusion or mistrust of people who are part of other groups.

-• Lack of Justice in Decision-Making
+E. Lack of justice in decision-making

 Ingroup prejudice can impact decision-making processes at the individual or social level.
 When distributing resources and employment, people unconsciously favour their clan or group, which can result in unfairness and inequality.